 See the Resources for Individuals with Dementia page.

 The Alzheimer’s Association staffs a nationwide 24/7 helpline for individuals with dementia, family members, caregivers, and professionals to call whenever they need.

 We work with the Wisconsin Institute for Healthy Aging to provide a 6 week evidence based workshop specifically for the family caregiver called, Powerful Tools for Caregivers.
 Click here to be directed to our Healthy Aging programs page.
 Here you will find dates, times and locations of all upcoming workshops.
 At the bottom of the page, complete the form to let us know that you are interested in taking Powerful Tools for Caregivers and we will contact you when there is one in your area.

 Caregiver Support Groups

 Caregiver support groups can be a great way for family caregivers to find support and learn about available resources.
-Please see the ADRC Resource Guide Alzheimer’s Disease, Dementia and Memory Loss section for a list of support groups in our area.
+Please see the Dementia Care Resources and Support Guide (in the side bar to the right) for a list of support groups in our area.